Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - Moorish idols

-Parking & Access at Honolua Bay
+Parking and Access at Honolua Bay

-- Limited spaces — arrive early
+- Limited parking spaces

-- No facilities or restrooms
+- No restrooms or facilities

-⚠️ Important: Car break-ins have occurred here.
+⚠️ Important: Car break-ins have been reported here.

 Do not leave valuables in your vehicle.

-Entry Tips: Honolua Bay Snorkeling Safety
+Honolua Bay Snorkeling Safety Tips

-- Wear water shoes (for rounded rocks)
+- Wear water shoes for the rocky entry

-- Enter slowly and deliberately
+- Enter the water slowly and carefully

 - Never snorkel alone